 “I thought my baby was going to be very fair in complexion until I noticed that my baby’s skin color was beginning to change to yellow.
 I informed by husband about this and together we decided to seek treatment.
 (P12)”

 From the narratives above, it can be deduced that indeed, feelings of fear, sadness and despair were widespread among mothers following the detection of neonatal jaundice in their babies.
-This possibly informed the first line of action of mothers which included reporting to their husbands, family members, and health centres for timely treatment.
+This possibly informed the first line of action of mothers which included reporting to their husbands, family members, and health centers for timely treatment.
 However, subsequent explanation by health workers during hospital visits allayed previous feelings of anxiety, despair and sadness.

-Preference for hospital intervention
+3.1.3 Preference for Hospital Intervention

 With regards to mother’s preferred choice of treatment for neonatal jaundice, the results highlighted two main pathways for seeking care: hospital care, and traditional treatment.
 Majority of mothers of neonates with jaundice considered hospital care to be the best form of healthcare for their neonates.
 One mother noted that: